-England in the great wave of migration from Normandy following the Norman Conquest of 1066.
+Seymoore is a name that was carried to England in the great wave of migration from Normandy following the Norman Conquest of 1066.
 The Seymoore family lived in Monmouthshire.
-Their name, however, is a reference to St. Maur, near Avranches, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to St. Maur, near Avranches, Normandy.

 Early Origins of the Seymoore family

 The surname Seymoore was first found in Monmouthshire.
 However, records differ on who was the progenitor of the family.
 One reference claims that Wido de St. Maur came to England in 1066 but was deceased before 1086 and would have therefore not appeared in the Domesday Book.
 His son William Fits-Wido held a barony in Somerset, Wiltshire and Gloucester and ten manors in Somerset.

 "A Gilbertine priory, in honour of the Blessed Virgin Mary, was founded [in Poulton, Gloucestershire] about 1347, by Sir Thomas de Sancto Mauro, or Seymor."

 Another reference claims they were descended from Roger Sancto Maure who lived during the reign of Henry I and was Lord of Seymour Castle.

 This web page shows only a small excerpt of our Seymoore research.
 Another 105 words (8 lines of text) covering the years 1458, 1509, 1537, 1474, 1536, 1547, 1549, 1528, 1593, 1563, 1613, 1599, 1674, 1663, 1646, 1648, 1632, 1708 and are included under the topic Early Seymoore History in all our PDF Extended History products and printed products wherever possible.